OSDP specification

 This configuration value is needed to enable encryption as described in Appendix D of the OSDP specification.
 You can use it to enable install and/or secure mode.

-Configuration value: SecureInstallModecall_made (reflects version 2 of the OSDP specification)
+• Configuration value: SecureInstallMode (reflects version 2 of the OSDP specification)

-This value corresponds to the Spec compliance option in the device settings form of BALTECH ConfigEditor. -
+This value corresponds to the Spec Compliance option in the host interface component of BALTECH ConfigEditor.

 Default Secure Channel Base Key (SDBK-D)